State of Punjab v. Davinder Singh: Background

 The case originated from a 1975 notification by the Punjab government that allocated 50% of the reserved seats for Scheduled Castes to the Valmiki and Mazhabi Sikh communities, which were considered the most backward among the SCs in the state.

-In 2000, Andra Pradesh legislature passed a similar law called "Andhra Pradesh Scheduled Castes (Rationalisation of Reservations) Act, 2000" organising SCs into sub-groups.
+In 2000, Andhra Pradesh legislature passed a similar law called "Andhra Pradesh Scheduled Castes (Rationalisation of Reservations) Act, 2000" organising SCs into sub-groups.
 However, the constitutionality of this law was challenged in the High Court, where it was upheld, and appealed to Supreme Court of India.
 In 2004, a five-judge bench of the Supreme Court in its judgement E. V. Chinnaiah v.
 State of Andhra Pradesh, held that the President's list of Scheduled Castes under Article 341 constitutes a single, homogenous group, struck down the law as unconstitutional.

 Following the Chinnaiah decision, the Punjab government passed the Punjab Scheduled Castes and Backward Classes (Reservation in Services) Act, 2006 in which Section 4(5) codified the "first-preference" reservation policy from 1975.
 The constitutionality of the act was challenged by the Chamar Mahasabha represented by Davinder Singh, and it was struck down by the Punjab and Haryana High Court in several rulings relying on precedent in Chinnaiah.
 The state subsequently appealed the high court ruling in the Supreme Court which was heard by a five-judge bench in 2020 led by Justice Arun Mishra and comprising Justices Indira Banerjee, Vineet Saran, M.R.
 Shah, and Aniruddha Bose.

 The division bench of the Supreme Court, hearing the appeal, expressed doubt about the correctness of the Chinnaiah verdict, noting its inconsistency with the principles laid down by a larger nine-judge bench in Indra Sawhney & Others v.
 Union of India.
 The bench observed that both caste and class are dynamic, and that the benefits of reservation were often being cornered by a few dominant castes within the SC list, leaving the most marginalized without representation.
 Consequently, the matter was referred to a seven-judge bench to authoritatively decide the issue.